2025 São Paulo Grand Prix: Sprint report

-Lando Norris (McLaren) converted pole position to a sprint victory ahead of Kimi Antonelli and George Russell (both Mercedes).
-Norris's teammate Oscar Piastri and Franco Colapinto (Alpine) both crashed out at the same corner on lap six, which brought out the red flag.
-Nico Hülkenberg (Sauber) hit the same barrier, but the team was able to fix the car.
-On lap 23, Gabriel Bortoleto (Sauber) experienced two heavy shunts on the pit straight while chasing Alexander Albon (Williams), inflicting extensive damage to his car.
+Lando Norris converted pole position to a sprint victory ahead of Kimi Antonelli and George Russell.
+Norris's teammate Oscar Piastri and Franco Colapinto both crashed out at the same corner on lap six, which brought out the red flag.
+Nico Hülkenberg hit the same barrier, but the team was able to fix the car.
+On lap 23, Gabriel Bortoleto crashed on the pit straight while chasing Alexander Albon, inflicting extensive damage to his car.
 After bottoming out while attempting to brake for the first turn, Bortoleto hit the pit wall, which briefly sent him airborne.
-Sliding across the track, he then hit the wall by the Senna Esses, and he ultimately came to a stop at the run-off area.
+Sliding across the track, he then hit the wall by the Senna Esses, and he came to a stop at the run-off area.
 Bortoleto was unhurt, but he was taken to the medical centre for checks – after which he was cleared – and his car required a rebuild that meant he was not able to take part in qualifying.